 When it comes to office life and design, somethings never change – the resounding ring of telephones, the chatter of coffee breaks, and of course there has always been a need for desks and chairs.
 But the overall design and efficiency of the workplace has evolved so much from the offices your parents may have encountered when they first entered the workforce twenty or thirty years ago.

-With Father’s Day this weekend, we thought it would be nice to explore the shifts in office design trends over the last thirty years, from the innovative to the obsolete.
 Take a look at some of the things that are reminiscent of your father’s first office, and the things that have progressed over time.

 Much like the suits your father may have worn to the office thirty years ago, office design in the 1990s was all about muted colours: beiges, whites, greys.
 The 70s and 80s inspired exciting colours and patterns, but this was a period of less distracting design.
 Office chairs had metal bases with swivels and desks were designed to afford space for both paperwork and monstrously large computers.

 Modern workplaces, however, are created with employee wellbeing in mind.
 There is less fluorescent lighting, and more natural lighting.
 Office furniture is curved and colourful.
 It’s also more adaptable, and designed to support employee wellbeing with sit-stand desks and standing meeting tables.
 This means that office space efficiency has significantly improved.
 Breakout spaces and tea points are homier to encourage socialising and help quell daily stresses.

 The 1990s were witness to the slow death of cubicle farms, which were responsible for isolated and antisocial office environments.
 Computers were more common in the work place and people were suddenly more connected through technology than ever before.
 This inspired companies to encourage interaction between employees, incorporating less assigned seating so people could move around and interact with co-workers.